One thing I’ve been overthinking: Getting from the airport to the hotel

 Future me will decide if this was worth it

-There is every chance that at some point on our upcoming trip, I will just ignore the spreadsheet completely and just follow Google Maps.
-But even then, it’s done its job.
-Because I won’t be starting from zero.
-I do have a propensity for over preparing, and yes, I do love a spreadsheet too.
-But the exercie of having thought through this process has helped to calm my anxiour brain.
-And really helped me identify those airports where public transport is definecely not an option, especially for the time of day we arrive.
+Yes, I do have a propensity for over preparing, and yes, I do love a spreadsheet too.
+But the exercise of having thought through this through has helped to calm my anxious brain and it really helped me identify those airports where public transport is definitely not an option, especially for the time of day we arrive.

 Maybe down the line a will report back if I actually found this exercise helpful or not.